 - Do the vegetarian option and skip the feta cheese.
 Stuffed bell peppers are a healthy, tasty and nutritious main dish.
 Add a tossed green salad and you are set.

 For more information on bell peppers including their health benefits, antioxidant and anti-cancer benefits, read more at The World’s Healthiest Foods

 Turkey and Quinoa Stuffed Peppers

-- 4 large bell peppers preferably red or orange
+- 4 large bell peppers red, orange or yellow

 - 2 large garlic cloves finely chopped

 - 3/4 pound ground turkey

 - 1 teaspoon finely grated fresh ginger or jarred puree